Change. The United States in transition

 ...

 America is no longer tied by its " leading strings" to a mother who has taken her infant out for a stroll.
 Its founding fathers are long dead.
 They lived in an age of opportunity and growth.
 America's industry has closed.
-It is a society past its best, encumbered by private debt and unrealistic expectations.
+It is a society past its best in industrial terms,encumbered by private debt and burdened like all of the West by unrealistic expectations.

 ...

 America's future?
-It's dead?
+Its legions of industrial dead?
 The words of a trade union doyenne!

 ....